My name is Jennifer (Jenn) Trivedi.

 I’m the author of Mississippi After Katrina: Disaster Recovery and Reconstruction on the Gulf Coast, out now with Lexington Books.

-The book traces the story of how pre-disaster processes and distinctions shaped the impact of Hurricane Katrina and long-term recovery in Biloxi, Mississippi.
+The book traces the story of how pre-disaster processes, history, and perceptions shaped the impact of Hurricane Katrina and long-term recovery in Biloxi, Mississippi.

 Anthropology & Disaster Research